KevinBjarnemark/bottle-post-recipes/README.md

 2. Push new version
     - **`git push origin v0.1`**

 If everything works as expected, your automated tests will be running in the GitHub Actions environment.
-If all tests pass, your project should also be deployed to Heroko.
+If all tests pass, your project should also be deployed to Heroku.
 More on that in [Deployment and Github Actions](#deployment-and-github-actions).

 > ⚠️ **5 Nov, 2024**
-> Currently there seem to be some UI issues at GitHub in the actions environment.
+> Currently, there seem to be some UI issues at GitHub in the actions environment.
 Check your console and maybe try a different browser.

 ![GitHub Actions deploy](static/images/readme/tests/github_actions_deploy.webp "The outcome a GitHub Actions deploy")